DataDog/hiring-engineers/answers.md

 # tags: mytag, env:prod, role:database
 tags: test_tag, env:stage, role:testing, data_dog_test:tags, name:todd
 ```
-Added `postgres.yaml` to the `conf.d` file and got it to report metrics to the Datadog platform:
+I then added `postgres.yaml` to the `conf.d` file, to hook up Postgres to the agent and get it to report metrics to the Datadog platform:
 ```yaml
 init_config: